What Pathways to Clean Energy Careers can do for participating students:

 In an industry experiencing such rapid growth, many companies are struggling to find and hire qualified candidates.
 This is due to the fact that most companies still rely on old recruitment methods like word-of-mouth, and because many young hires remain unfamiliar with the solar industry’s viable career pathways.

-Careers in solar energy can look like any number of things: a construction worker perched on a roof installing panels, a graphic designer in a coffee shop editing the latest advertisement, an accountant or human resources professional working in an office, an engineer testing out the latest solar technology, a salesman calling clients or knocking on neighbors’ doors, or a marketing head drafting the next product launch.
+Careers in solar energy can look like any number of things: a construction worker perched on a roof installing panels, a graphic designer in a coffee shop editing the latest advertisement, an accountant or human resources professional working in an office, an engineer testing out the latest solar technology, a salesman knocking on neighbors’ doors, or a marketing head drafting the next product launch.